Azure/bicep-types-az/generated/recommendationsservice/microsoft.recommendationsservice/2022-02-01/types.md

 ## ServiceEndpointResourceProperties
 ### Properties
 * **pairedLocation**: string (ReadOnly): The paired location that will be used by this ServiceEndpoint.
-* **preAllocatedCapacity**: int: ServiceEndpoint pre-allocated capacity controls the maximum requests-per-second allowed for that endpoint.
+* **preAllocatedCapacity**: int {minValue: 0}: ServiceEndpoint pre-allocated capacity controls the maximum requests-per-second allowed for that endpoint.
 Only applicable when Account configuration is Capacity.
 * **provisioningState**: string (ReadOnly): The resource provisioning state.
 * **url**: string (ReadOnly): The URL where the ServiceEndpoint API is accessible at.